Lithops: Cultivars

 Mr Keith Green was appointed International Cultivar Registration Authority for Lithops in 2013, and recognises over 100 registered cultivars.

-Since Lithops are mostly propagated by seed, cultivars require to be stabilised as seed strains.
+Since Lithops is mostly propagated by seed, cultivars require to be stabilised as seed strains.
 Most cultivars are either abnormally green or abnormally red plants, lacking most of the normal leaf pigments.
 Some were initially found as isolated unusual plants in habitat, but increasingly have arisen from cultivation, sometimes by deliberately selecting mildly-coloured plants to achieve intense colours for a cultivar.
 The term "aberrant colour form" (acf.) has been used for these unusually-coloured Lithops.

 There are also so-called "pattern cultivars" of Lithops, seed strains which have been selectively-bred or stabilised from isolated unusual plants to have intensified or unusual leaf patterns, and sometimes unusual flowers.
 In some cases, these are hybrids.